Fibrant resolutions for motivic Thom spectra: Introduction

+Also, the first part of this theorem is true over any perfect field $k$.
+Namely, the assignment $X\mapsto \pi^{E}_{\ast}(X)$ is a generalized homology theory on the category $Sm/k$. \end{thmm}

 We can simplify $E$-framed motives further by removing a bit of information in the definition of $E$-framed correspondences.
-In this way we arrive at ``normal framed motives $\widetilde {M}_E(X)$" (see Definition~\ref{frecolimit}).
-They are of great utility in computing the algebraic cobordism spectrum $MGL$ (see below).
+In this way we arrive at ``normally framed motives $\widetilde {M}_E(X)$" (see Definition~\ref{frecolimit}).
+They play a pivotal role in our analysis and -- most importantly -- lead to explicit computations of the algebraic cobordism spectrum $MGL$ (see below).

-We prove the following result (see Theorem~\ref{bisptilde}) computing $E$ in terms of normal framed motives.
+We prove the following result (see Theorem~\ref{bisptilde}) computing $E$ in terms of normally framed motives.

 \begin{thmm} Suppose $X\in \Sm_k$ and $E$ is a symmetric Thom $T$-spectrum with the bounding constant $d=1$ and contractible alternating group action.
 Then we have a $(S^1,\Gm^{\w 1})$-bispectrum

 which is motivically fibrant and represents the $T$-spectrum $X_+\w E$ in the category of bispectra, where ``$f$'' refers to stable local fibrant replacements of $S^1$-spectra. \end{thmm}